STEPHEN’S DISTINGUISHED CAREER FORMERLY AS A LAWYER AND NOW AS AN PROFESSIONAL INDUSTRIAL AGENT AND EMPLOYMENT LAW

-Stephen was admitted to legal practice as a barrister and solicitor in Western Australia in 1974 and in 1977 became a partner of Northmore Hale Davy & Leake, which was then regarded as one of the pre-eminent litigation law firms in Western Australia.
+Stephen was admitted to legal practice as a barrister and solicitor in Western Australia in 1974 and in 1977 became a partner of Northmore Hale Davy & Leake, which was then regarded as one of the pre-eminent law firms in Western Australia.
 Stephen was a partner of Mr Ian Temby QC (later to become the first Commonwealth Director of Public Prosecutions and first Commissioner of the NSW Independent Commission against Corruption) and Senator the Hon.
 Fred Chaney (who was later to become a Minister of the Commonwealth and Deputy Leader of the Federal Liberal parliamentary party).
 Stephen remained as a partner in that firm whilst it changed its name over the next two decades to Minter Ellison Northmore Hale and then to Minter Ellison.

 Between 1987 and 1997, Stephen was the senior litigation partner at Minter Ellison, developing a specialist practice in media and defamation law and industrial relations and employment law.
 During that time his case load was extremely challenging and varied, including being lead counsel in many serious criminal trials ranging from wilful murder to prosecuting for the Crown, jury trials, major appeals and Supreme Court defamation trials.

-In 1985 Stephen served a term as Acting President of the Western Australia Industrial Relations Commission.
+In 1985 and 1986 Stephen served as Acting President of the Western Australia Industrial Relations Commission.

 Between 1997 and 2000, Stephen was the Chairman of Partners at Minter Ellison, Perth, which by then was one of the largest law firms in Western Australia, and was also part of national firm Minter Ellison, one of the largest and most prestigious in Australia.